 - 1. Make sure the key-switch is in the "OFF" position, then remove the key. - 2.
 Place the forward-reverse switch in the center "OFF" position. - 3.
-Set the park brake. - 4.
+Confirm the electric park brake is set. - 4.
 Place blocks under the front wheels to prevent vehicle movement. - 5.
-Disconnect the main positive and negative cables at the batteries. - 6.
-If equipped with a horn switch in the steering wheel, remove the switch and disconnect the wires from the switch. - 7.
+Disconnect the main positive and negative cables at the batteries. - If equipped with a horn switch in the steering wheel, remove the switch and disconnect the wires from the switch. - 7.
 Remove the steering wheel nut. - 8.
 Using a steering wheel puller, remove the steering wheel. - 9.
-Position the front wheels in the straight ahead position. - 10.
+Position the front wheels in the straight ahead position (see below). - 10.
 Lightly grease the steering wheel splines and install the replacement steering wheel orientated as shown in the illustration to the right. - 11.
-Tighten the steering wheel nut to 50-60 ft-lbs - 12.
+Tighten the steering wheel nut to 28-32 ft lbs. - 12.
 Reinstall the horn switch (if equipped). - 13.
 Reconnect the main positive and negative cables at the batteries. - 14.
 Remove the blocks from behind the wheels. - 15.
 Release the parking brake and test drive the vehicle.